Many business owners whose companies offer fringe benefits ask, “Can I participate in my organization's fringe benefits programs?”

 - Tuition reduction if used for undergraduate education (or graduate education if you teach or perform research)

-It’s worth noting partnerships and S-corps can pay for job-related education expenses and deduct the total cost tax-free.
-However, educational assistance programs limit the amount that you can contribute to owners and their dependents.
+Partnerships and S-corps can pay for job-related education expenses and deduct the total cost tax-free.
+However, educational assistance programs limit how much you can contribute to owners and their dependents.

 Which taxable fringe benefits are available to S-corp shareholders, partnerships, and sole proprietors?